bitzertech/DevOps/02-interacting_with_k8s.md

 ## Exercise 2

 * Create a YAML deployment file for the echo server from exercise 1.
-* Create a YAML service file for the echo server.
+* Create a YAML service file for the echo server using NodePort service type.
 * Verify access to the server.

 To deploy a yaml file, the following command is used: